rajeshdavidbabu/html-chat-ai-sdk/README.md

 - ✅ Langchain TypeScript integration
 - ✅ PineconeDB as the knowledge store
 - ✅ Dark Mode with persistent theme-switching

-## 🗃️ Pre-requisites

-- Create a free account and get an OPEN_AI key from platform.openai.com
-- Create a free account and get access to PineconeDB
-- And populate your `.env` file with the required information.

 ## 💬 Good to know